The Overtime Winner #1: Ray Wins!

 Has the phrase ‘a picture says a 1,000 words’ ever been more apt than when applied to the image above?

-After 22 years, five Norris trophies, and a Hall of Fame worthy career Raymond Jean Bourque finally lifted Lord Stanley’s Cup on June 9th 2001.
+After 22 years, five Norris trophies, and a Hall of Fame worthy career Raymond Jean Bourque finally (FINALLY) lifted Lord Stanley’s Cup on June 9th 2001.

 As an Avs fan I was glued to every game of that epic series with New Jersey.
 Patrick Roy won his third and final Conn Smythe trophy, but the great mans efforts (game 4 puck handling gaff aside) became almost entirely second place to Bourque finally getting his hands on the sports greatest prize.